dbt-labs/dbt-technical-blog-writing/README.md

 The discussions section of this repo is where we will propose potential ideas, generate topics and work to create solid ideas for posts on DevHub.
 Once a post has solidified to the point where we are reasonably sure we want it to be written, it will be opened as an issues.

+**How to get involved**
+Do you have an idea for a post?
+A question about dbt that you think a post might warrant?
+An interesting theory about any of the topics covered on DevHub?
+Start a discussion (most likely on the Analytics Craft board) and get involved in existing disucssions.

 ## Issues

 Issues represents the backlog of posts that are ready to be written.
+Posts that are labelled "Looking for author" are open.
+Comment with your interest in writing the post in order to claim a topic to write.